-Table 4.3 below shows the base-case results for model 1 using a placeholder price for etranacogene dezaparvovec of \$2,500,000.
+Table 4.3 below shows the traditional full cost-offset results, including all standard of care cost offsets within the analysis, for model 1 using a placeholder price for etranacogene dezaparvovec of \$4,000,000.
 Both treatment arms are projected to have extremely high lifetime costs, with etranacogene dezaparvovec having lower costs and slightly higher quality adjusted life years.
 Etranacogene dezaparvovec was also associated with lower bleeds.
 Life years are the same across treatments and consequently evLYs are the same as QALYs.